Miguel Littin

 Miguel Ernesto Littin Cucumides (born 9 August 1942) is a Chilean film director, screenwriter, film producer and novelist.
-He was born to a Palestinian father, Hernán Littin and a Greek mother, Cristina Cucumides.
+He was born in Palmilla, Colchagua Valley, Chile.

 Career

-Miguel Littin directed El Chacal de Nahueltoro (1969) becoming a figure of the New Latin American Cinema.
+Miguel Littin directed El Chacal de Nahueltoro (1969), becoming a major figure of the New Latin American Cinema.

-Littin was exiled in México shortly after Augusto Pinochet came to power in a military coup, which ousted President Salvador Allende, on September 11, 1973.
-His 1973 film The Promised Land was entered into the Cannes Film Festival, New York film festival and the 8th Moscow International Film Festival.
+Littin was exiled in Mexico shortly after Augusto Pinochet came to power in a military coup, which ousted President Salvador Allende, on September 11, 1973.
+His 1973 film The Promised Land was entered into the Cannes Film Festival, New York Film Festival, and the 8th Moscow International Film Festival.

-In México he directed several films:
+In Mexico, he directed several films: